Our aim is to support schools, both in London and globally, to provide outstanding and fun computing education.

 Google has in the past provided extra support for our work through their CS4HS programme.

-We are also working with Hertford College, University of Oxford on Interdisciplinary Computing resources.
+We also worked with Hertford College, University of Oxford on Interdisciplinary Computing resources.

 A range of our resources have been integrated in the national Tenderfoot programme training teachers, and used by the National Centre for Computing Education as well as a variety of other organisations.